 Balloons may be allotted an order of priority for inflation, which will be rotated from one task to the next.
 Competitors may commence hot inflation according to the flag signal or when given individual permission by a launchmaster.

 9.14 LAUNCH MASTERS

-- 9.14.1 Launch masters are officials designated by the Director to regulate the operation of all balloons and vehicles on the launch area and to assist in launching of balloons from CLAs. - 9.14.2 The Director can make the use of launch masters compulsory for all competitors or optional.
+9.14.1 Launch masters are officials designated by the Director to regulate the operation of all balloons and vehicles on the launch area and to assist in launching of balloons from CLAs.